dib-lab/dammit/doc/dev_notes.md

 - [x] change order of conda channels to include conda-forge last
 - [ ] update documentation
 - [ ] add pipeline for accepting .pep file as input (skips transdecoder, transcriptome stats and BUSCO tasks)

+#### Versioning

+A new version is required when a new version of a database is added or a major change happens that changes the commandline interface.
+Change the VERSION file when this hapens.

+(Note 11/30/2018: We should make all changes above in the T-do, then move to v1.1)

 ## Notes on dammit